Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 sudo lvcreate --name lv1 --size 1G vg1
 ```

-The name in my case is lv1, the size I am going to use is just ! giga, and the name of the volume group to use for that space location is vg1, you can see the ditails on **lvdisplay** command.
+The name in my case is lv1, the size I am going to use is just ! giga, and the name of the volume group to use for that space location is vg1, you can see the details on **lvdisplay** command.

 ![LPIC2 Post](/assets/images/lpic2/lvdisplay.png)
 **Figure 166** lvdisplay command.